ateef-khan/website-old2/src/blog/interlude-intake-optimization.md

 Intakes mounted with the top of wheels against the top of the cube misfed in edge-feed situations.
 The cube tilted forward, rather than being drawn in parallel to the ground.

 Intakes mounted with wheels three inches from the top of the cube could ingest, but not eject a cube.
-Intake wheels lost tracktion after becomming lodged withing the cutout forming the handle of the milk crate.
+Intake wheels lost traction after becoming lodged within the cutout forming the handle of the milk crate.
 As a result, any intake system based on this design must be mounted with the top of the intake wheels no higher than 7 1/2 inches from the ground.